Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Overview of the AHSS in band theory

 The created Dirac points in $p$-cells can trivialize the topological gapless states left in the $E_2$-page $E_2^{p,-(n-1+p)}$, i.e.\ the trivialization by the image $\im (d_2^{p-2,-(n+p-2)})$.
-The second differential also represents how topological gapless states in $p$-cells create topological singular points in adjacent $(p+2)$-cells with branch cut lines:
+The second differential also represents how topological gapless states in $p$-cells create topological singular points in adjacent $(p+2)$-cells with branch cut lines, as shown in Fig.~\ref{fig:f4} [b], and this is represented by the second differential